yuyanglai-1221/DeXtrusion_for_cell_ingression/README.md

 When you use DeXtrusion source code, neural networks or data for your projects, please cite our paper.

 ## Modification and Comments from Yuyang
+The above README is the original version for dextrusion.
+In this section, I will show you how to create an environment for DeXtrusion on Apple Silicon Mac; the Script floder which used to introduce the velocity field into the movie cropping; I will also explain the notebook that retraining and testing part I used.

 ### Installing DeXtrusion on Apple Silicon Mac (CPU version of TensorFlow 2.15)
 1. Create a new environment